-- Kale salads often get a bad rep because people believe kale requires special prep.
+- Kale prep - Kale salads often get a bad rep because people believe kale requires special prep.
 I just remove the stems, tear the leaves into bite-sized pieces and wash like any other softer lettuce.
 I find it pretty easy to use.
+No special treatment required.

 Apple and Kale Salad with Sweet Apple Dressing